therapywindow/therapywindow.github.io/index.md

 ---
 <img class="col one right" src="/img/8D6106A2-86BA-4F07-AF7B-1B8AC3DCCADE.jpeg" alt="West Therapy" style="margin: 0 0 1em 1em" />

 Welcome.
 My name is Effy.
 I’m an MNCS Accredited therapist and counsellor.
 I work primarily with individuals on an open-ended basis.
-I'm currently offering only remote sessions, but hope to resume some in-person work in late 2021.
+I'm currently offering only remote sessions, but hope to resume some in-person work in 2022.

 _At present my individual therapy slots are full, but I have a limited number of spaces for couples: see below._